Where Transformations Are Won or Lost

 the future state becomes detached from operating reality

 Technology accelerates a strategy.
+It cannot replace one.

-3. “We know our current system needs to be replaced — let’s not waste time analyzing it.”
+3. “We know our current system needs to be replaced.
+Let’s not waste time analyzing it.”

 This shortcut feels efficient.